Kusumkar-Deeepak/MediConnect-/README.md

 # MediConnect- 🚀

-Welcome to **MediConnect-** — an innovative platform designed to revolutionize the way we access healthcare services through technology.
+Welcome to **MediConnect** — an innovative platform designed to revolutionize the way we access healthcare services through technology.
 MediConnect aims to provide seamless, user-friendly solutions for hospitals and clients to enhance their healthcare experience.

 ## Table of Contents 📑